18F/handbook/pages/office-of-acquisition/index.md

 ### How do I complete a micropurchase?

-In addition to buys over $10,000, OA buys services for TTS under $10,000 per year.
+In addition to buys over $10,000, AcqDiv buys services for TTS under $10,000 per year.
 The TTS Technology Portfolio is in charge of procuring software under
 $10,000 and the Operations team is responsible for procuring [everything else under $10,000].
 You can visit the [Purchase requests handbook